Lesson 24 Section 2

 will ever be complete or exact.
 However we can approximate it with as many decimal digits as we please according to the indicated pattern; and

-What is more, if the decimal really did not end, it would not be a number.
+Even if we imagine that the decimal did go on forever, then 1) it would never be complete and would never equal ; and 2) it would not be a number.
 Why not?
-Because a decimal, to be useful, has a name.
+Because, like any number, a decimal has a name.
 It is not that we will never finish naming an infinite sequence of digits.
 We cannot even begin.

 Answer.
 According to what we just saw: